azouhr/pgtwin/README.md

 ## Why pgtwin?

-**Problem**: You need PostgreSQL high availability but don't want the complexity and cost of 3+ node clusters.
+**Problem**: You need PostgreSQL high availability and recovery from cluster failures but don't want the complexity and cost of 3+ node clusters.

 **Solution**: pgtwin provides enterprise-grade PostgreSQL HA with just 2 nodes, using battle-tested Pacemaker/Corosync for cluster management.